-Vienna Walking Tours.
-The city walking tour is both informative and fun.
+More than other tours, this city walking tour is both informative and fun.
 You will join people who love to hear hard facts AND historic anecdotes.
-The 2.5 hour walking tour covers highlights such as St. Stephen’s Cathedral, Heroes Square in front of the Imperial Palace, Vienna City Hall, and the Austrian Parliament.
-You will also explore on of the most mystic places to visit in Vienna: Minoritenkirche, where parts of the Da Vinci Code were filmed.
+Bottomline, the 2.5 hour walking tour covers highlights such as St. Stephen’s Cathedral, Heroes Square in front of the Imperial Palace, Vienna City Hall, and the Austrian Parliament.
+You will also explore one of the most mystic places to visit in Vienna: Minoritenkirche, where parts of the Da Vinci Code were filmed.

 As to the participants’ mix, this tour is popular with young to middle aged people and a good way to connect with other travellers.
-Find out more about the tour.

 Themed Vienna Walking Tours

 Vienna Walking Tours.
 When my grandmother’s cousin married a jew from Vienna in 1934, the city’s Jewish life was blooming and very different.
 Do you have Jewish ancestors in Vienna, too?